kiepskee/flanki/README.md

 https://flanki.jakub-kieps.workers.dev/api/auth/facebook/callback
 ```

-Then copy your `App ID` and `App Secret` into local `.dev.vars` or into the production Cloudflare environment secrets.
+Then copy your `App ID` and `App Secret` into local `.dev.vars` or the production Cloudflare environment secrets.

 Local example: